 PhD Comprehensive Exam, Literature Emphasis

 In the course of the third year of full-time study for those admitted to the program from the BA, or in the course of the second year of full-time study for those admitted to the program from the MA, students will begin to organize an examination committee.
-The committee must consist of five faculty members, one of whom will serve as chair.
+The committee must consist of four faculty members, one of whom will serve as chair.
 (This committee may also serve as the student’s dissertation committee, but it does not have to be so.)
 With the advisement and approval of the committee and the director of Graduate Studies, the student will identify his or her areas of study.

 In creating his/her areas of study, the student will compile reading lists, one for each of three categories: a Comprehensive Field area, a Methodological area, and a Genre/Movement/Figure area.
 In the Field area, the student will be asked to demonstrate mastery of a broad field of study; in the other two areas, the student will be asked to demonstrate a coherent research agenda and a coherent articulation of a process of critical inquiry.

 This field should span an historical period of at least 100 years and emerge from our curriculum’s distribution areas.
 The Field area should identify the historical and literary context for the student’s anticipated area of specialization and dissertation project.
 In articulating the Field area, the student should be able to “justify” the time frame in terms of historical, social, generic, and stylistic parameters.
 This reading list would consist of approximately 50 primary texts and 20 secondary texts.

 This area should be an expression of the student’s methodological and theoretical approach to his/her project.
 As with the Field area, the student should be able to thoroughly justify both the methodological approach and the texts that support it.
 This reading list would consist of approximately 30 texts and articles.